Jonahrahn/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-Amazon Product reviews to setermines the bias in the Automotive Section
+Amazon Product reviews to determine the bias in the Automotive Section

 ## Resources